25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 B. The following factors must be considered in establishing goals:

-1. The percentage of minorities or women with requisite skills in the reasonable recruitment area, where "reasonable recruitment area" refers to the geographical area from which the contractor usually seeks, or reasonably could seek, workers to fill the positions in question; and
+1. The percentage of individuals of color or women with requisite skills in the reasonable recruitment area, where "reasonable recruitment area" refers to the geographical area from which the contractor usually seeks, or reasonably could seek, workers to fill the positions in question; and

-2. The percentage of minorities or women among those promotable, transferable, and trainable within the contractor's organization, where "trainable" refers to employees who could, with appropriate training, become promotable or transferable within the AAP year.
+2. The percentage of individuals of color or women among those promotable, transferable, and trainable within the contractor's organization, where "trainable" refers to employees who could, with appropriate training, become promotable or transferable within the AAP year.

 C. In compliance with Title 41, Chapter 60 of the Code of Federal Regulations, MTSU will undertake one (1) or both of the following steps: